luisluis8414/WebshopProject-theGamestop/README.md

 git clone https://github.com/luisluis8414/threeJs.git

-2. Import the database schema using the `webshop.sql` file included in the repository. //not included yet
+2. Import the database schema using the `webshop.sql` file included in the repository.

 3. Create a .env file in the root directory